 Why Choose Tandem?

-People with Alzheimer’s disease typically move through three distinct stages – in fact, this is one of the characteristics that separate it from other kinds of dementia.
+People living with Alzheimer’s disease typically move through three distinct stages – in fact, this is one of the characteristics that separate it from other kinds of dementia.
 The three stages require different levels of care and present different challenges.
 Whether or not the individual lives alone, it’s important to have expertise on hand to anticipate and prevent dangerous situations and to effectively handle the physical, behavioral, and emotional issues that accompany each stage.

 Early Stages of Alzheimer’s Disease